slapplgod/rTPA/.github/README.md

 ## Installation

 > [!NOTE]
-> Use Paper if you want to have the smoothest and most enjoyable experience; Paper is a fork of Spigot with a more expansive plugin API, which other versions may not have.
+> Use Paper if you want to have the smoothest and most enjoyable experience; Paper is a fork of Spigot with more features than other software.

 > [!WARNING]
 > Make sure to download the correct version!